 Assaulting an enemy is done by clicking anywhere near David and holding down the left mouse button, which also triggers a semi-brief state of slow-motion, to then move the ‘cursor’ in whichever direction to aim, and… fire!
 It may sound simple, but there’s a fair amount of depth to it, as each stage presents a different foe; a different challenge, if you will.

 Some are shielded while other will return fire, and there are even those who almost feel like a game of hide and seek.
-On top of that, certain levels has you navigating a maze while either blasting obstacles to clear a path or avoiding some rather heavy rain, to highlight but a few potential scenarios Never a dull moment, that’s for sure.
+On top of that, certain levels have you navigating a maze while either blasting obstacles to clear a path or avoiding some rather heavy rain, to highlight but a few potential scenarios Never a dull moment, that’s for sure.

 Oh and after beating a certain amount of levels, you gain access to the arena, which is where the dedicated will be separated from those of, well, lesser skill.
 Where only the strongest will make it far, and only the most cunning will be able to survive the onslaught.
 An upgrade system does help even the odds slightly however, even if each consecutive upgrade does come at an ever-increasing cost, and you only get to keep the amount earned above your previous best.
 Confusing?
 You bet.